pthom/hello_imgui/src/hello_imgui/doc_api.md

 // You *have* to call FreeAssetFileData to free the memory, except if you use
 // ImGui::GetIO().Fonts->AddFontFromMemoryTTF, which will take ownership of the
 // data and free it for you.
+// This function can be redirected with setLoadAssetFileDataFunction.
+If not redirected,
+// it calls DefaultLoadAssetFileData.
 AssetFileData LoadAssetFileData(const char *assetPath);

 // FreeAssetFileData(AssetFileData *)